murtaugh/MTG-Lands-Pile/index.md

 ## Open Questions

 - Should there be a size limit on the Lands Pile?
 A player could theoretically build a deck with a very small library and a very large Lands Pile, cycling through their key cards quickly while guaranteeing a land every turn.
 Is this a fun deckbuilding challenge or a degenerate pubstomp strategy?
-- Should lands from the Lands Pile come in to play tapped?
-Would this pvent overly-fast starts?
+- Should lands from the Lands Pile enter tapped?
+Would this prevent overly-fast starts?

 ---